Sloan Distinguished Professor of Management

 Professor of Applied Economics

-Robert Gibbons is the Sloan Distinguished Professor of Management and a Professor of Applied Economics at the MIT Sloan School of Management.
+Robert Gibbons is the Sloan Distinguished Professor of Management and a Professor of Applied Economics at the MIT Sloan School of Management, and he is Professor of Economics in MIT’s Department of Economics.
+He is also the co-principal investigator for the Program on Innovation in Markets and Organizations at MIT Sloan (2002-present).

-Gibbons holds an AB in applied mathematics from Harvard University, an MPhil in economics from Cambridge University, and a PhD in decision sciences from Stanford University.
+He holds an AB in applied mathematics from Harvard University, an MPhil in economics from Cambridge University, and a PhD in decision sciences from Stanford University.
+He is a fellow of the Econometric Society and a member of the American Academy of Arts and Sciences.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.